-To put this into context, Stena Line have real-time reservation and check-in systems for both freight and passengers which are running 24 hours a day, 365 days of the year.
-And if for any reason Stena Line is not able to operate a ferry according to its very tight schedule or timetable, the ripple effect on passengers, freight, and commerce can be massive.
+For example, Stena Line use real-time reservation and check-in systems for both freight and passengers which must run 24 hours a day, 365 days of the year.
+If for any reason, a Stena Line ferry is not able to sail according to its very tight schedule, the ripple effect on passengers, freight, and commerce can be massive.

 Sailing delays can be very costly.
-In the event that network connectivity at a port from which Stena operates is lost, or if the ship-to-shore communications do not work, ferry boarding operations have to stop and ships cannot sail.
-This in turn can have severe consequences with Port Authorities, Customs and the Police attend in numbers to manage everything from security and customs to traffic and logistics as car parks, quaysides and even motorways jam up with waiting vehicles.
+If network connectivity at a port used by Stena operates is lost, or if the ship-to-shore communications do not work, ferry boarding operations have to stop and ships cannot sail.
+This in turn can have severe consequences.
+Port Authorities, Customs and the Police must attend in numbers to manage everything from security and customs, to traffic and logistics with car parks, quaysides and even motorways jamming up with waiting vehicles.

 But that’s not all.
-Port security compliance legislation now means Stena Line themselves can be held more directly responsible for security breaches at several of their European locations.
-And with Stena Line operating routes from mainland Europe into the UK and Scandinavia, compliance is particularly stringent.
+Compliance legislation relating to Port security now means Stena Line themselves can be held more directly responsible for security breaches at several of their European locations.
+This legislation is especially stringent on routes from mainland Europe into the UK and Scandinavia.

-The network which supports Stena’s operations is simply business-critical.
+The network which supports Stena’s operations is therefore simply business-critical.

 A Communications Platform to Keep Europe Sailing

-Global Cloud Xchange (“GCX”) provides Stena Line with a hyper-critical managed network connecting 40 or so ports and ferry terminals in 8 countries, and Stena Line depends upon its network to ensure vessels in port can be loaded, sailed and unloaded according to finely-balanced schedules; all within very strict security and customs regimes.
+Global Cloud Xchange (“GCX”) provides Stena Line with a hyper-critical managed network connecting 40 or so ports and ferry terminals in 8 countries.
+In turn, Stena Line depends on this network to ensure vessels in port can be loaded, sailed and unloaded according to finely-balanced schedules.
+And this must all happen within very strict security and customs regimes.

-Thanks to the GCX network, Stena Line also streams real-time CCTV security camera footage from all locations to a central monitoring facility in order to meet its security compliance requirements.
-What’s more, the GCX network also supports critical “ship-to-shore” communication required to synch data prior to a ferry departing or arriving at a port.
+Thanks to the GCX network, Stena Line also streams real-time CCTV security camera footage from all locations to a central monitoring facility.
+This critical application further helps Stena meet its security compliance requirements.
+What’s more, the GCX network also supports critical “ship-to-shore” communication which is required to sync passenger and freight data prior to a ferry departing or arriving at a port.